mg-zsyo/rime-apl/README.md

 If you would like to type directly, you can use `apl_keyboard.schema.yaml` (requires `apl_symbols.yaml`).
 Ctrl (default APL key) changes the mode (APL or ascii).
 The APL key works like the Caps Lock instead of the shift.
 This layout lacks the numpad box drawing characters.

-`customv.yaml` is a color scheme made by me.
-It is similar to the color scheme of Dyalog.